 Food and Drink

 If you’re looking to get a little lost in nature, you need to be responsible for your provisions.
+In this portion of this outdoor adventure guide, we’ll discuss proper food and drink.

 Here, you should consider the fact that being outside is quite a bit more tiring than spending your day in the office, and you’re going to need more energy to walk, keep warm, and stay in a place of excitement and joy for the duration of your trip.